 Schedule checkups twice a year

 You probably go for a medical checkup every year or two.
 You get your car serviced regularly.
 But are you scheduling time to ensure that your own skills and education are up to date?
 If not, that’s a mistake, Mistick says.
-Her strategic plans for customers are typically focused on two to three years because 10 years is too far out to accurately predict.
+Her strategic plans for customers are typically focused on two to three years because 10 years is too far out to accurately predict the future of work.
 Similarly, professionals need to “reevaluate every couple of years to make sure that whatever skills you’re working on, they’re still the skills you think you should be working on,” she says.

 Find ways to stretch your skills